ga4gh-rnaseq/schema/rnaget.md

 HTTP responses may be compressed using [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) transfer-coding, not content-coding.

-HTTP response may include a 3XX response code and Location header redirecting the client to retrieve expression data from an alternate location as specified by [RFC 7231](https://tools.ietf.org/html/rfc7231), clients SHOULD be configured follow redirects. `302`, `303` and `307` are all valid response codes to use.
+HTTP response may include a 3XX response code and Location header redirecting the client to retrieve expression data from an alternate location as specified by [RFC 7231](https://tools.ietf.org/html/rfc7231), clients SHOULD be configured to follow redirects. `302`, `303` and `307` are all valid response codes to use.

 Requests MAY include an Accept header specifying the protocol version they are using: